My Golden Visa immigration services logo

 These requirements help host countries ensure that applicants are financially qualified, law-abiding, and capable of supporting themselves and their families during their residency or citizenship in the new country.

-Golden Passport applications often require more detailed financial disclosures and additional documentation, such as affidavits or proof of business activity, given that citizenship grants a broader set of rights.
+citizenship by investment applications often require more detailed financial disclosures and additional documentation, such as affidavits or proof of business activity, given that citizenship grants a broader set of rights.
 Golden Visa applications tend to have less complex documentation demands but still require proof of funds and a clean criminal record.

 1